 Note: Query group information is required for ranking tasks by either using the group parameter or qid parameter in fit method.
+This information is not required in 'predict' method and multiple groups can be predicted on a single call to predict.

-Before fitting the model, your data need to be sorted by query group.
-When fitting the model, you need to provide an additional array that contains the size of each query group.
+When fitting the model with the group parameter, your data need to be sorted by query group first. group must be an array that contains the size of each query group.
+When fitting the model with the qid parameter, your data does not need sorting. qid must be an array that contains the group of each training sample.